List of Coronation Street characters introduced in 2015: Cathy Matthews

 Cathy continues to gleefully organise her wedding to Roy, unaware that Roy does not love her because he is still in love with Hayley.
 She is frustrated by the return of Nessa, and is angry when she teases to the residents about Roy sleepwalking into her bedroom.
 Due to this, Cathy asks Roy whether they should cancel the wedding, and is shattered when Roy believes that it is for the best.
 She is upset when she finds Roy cancelling the arrangements early in the morning, and that he has informed half of the guests.
 However, after Roy suffers a panic attack in the Bistro, the wedding is called back on, delighting Cathy while worrying Roy.
 Worried about remembering her wedding vows, Cathy records them on a dictaphone to help her recite them.
-Eventually, Tyrone and Brian Packham (Peter Gunn) confront Roy about his feelings, and he admits that he is only marrying Cathy because he promised her when she proposed to him, however the three of them are unaware that Cathy's dictaphone has recorded their conversation.
+Eventually, Tyrone and Brian Packham (Peter Gunn) confront Roy about his feelings, and he admits that he is only marrying Cathy because he promised her when she proposed to him; however, the three of them are unaware that Cathy's dictaphone has recorded their conversation.
 On the day of the wedding, Cathy is joyful and she prepares to marry Roy, but is confused when she hears that Tyrone and Brian have been banned from attending.
 Upon arriving at the church, she allows Nessa to give her away, and listens to her vows one last time, but she listens to Roy confessing his true feelings instead.
 She enters the church and calmly confronts Roy, asking the wedding guests to leave.
 After proposing that they remain close friends, Cathy is crushed by Roy's enthusiasm at the prospect of them breaking up.
 As a result, Cathy and Alex move out of Roy's flat and in with Yasmeen.

-Cathy struggles to move on from her breakup with Roy, however later finds happiness when she enters a relationship with Brian.
+Cathy struggles to move on from her breakup with Roy; however, later she finds happiness when she enters a relationship with Brian.
 After securing two jobs at the kebab shop and the corner shop both owned by Dev Alahan (Jimmi Harkishin), Cathy and Brian move into the flat next to the Bistro with Alex.
 Cathy later suggests to Brian that they look into purchasing a shop to sell antiques.
 However, this idea eventually fizzles out when Brian decides to return to teaching.
 Cathy is the first to notice that Brian is being bullied by the deputy headteacher, Phil Gillespie (Tom Turner), when he takes credit for Brian's hardworking ethic.
 As Phil puts more pressure on Brian to achieve, Brian ends up collapsing and suffering a mild heart attack from the stress.
 Eventually, Cathy joins forces with David Platt (Jack P. Shepherd), Shona Ramsey (Julia Goulding) and Evelyn Plummer (Maureen Lipman) to stand up to Phil for Brian in The Rovers.
 Cathy later worries about Yasmeen's well-being after suspicions are raised about her new husband, Geoff Metcalfe's (Ian Bartholomew), treatment towards her.
 Unbeknownst to Cathy, Geoff is coercively controlling and psychologically abusing Yasmeen, and after Cathy overhears an argument between them, Geoff forbids Yasmeen from seeing Cathy.